 - Even though the paying corporation tax is lower than the income tax, you may have to be liable for income tax over profit extraction from the company.

-- Think about the capital gains tax implications; a transfer of property is chargeable to Capital Gain Tax (CGT) at the deemed Market Value of the property.
-Even if the buy-to-let property is gifted or transferred at a lower value, it is chargeable to CGT.
+- Think about the capital gains tax implications; a transfer of property to a company is chargeable to Capital Gain Tax (CGT) at the deemed Market Value of the property.
+Even if you are gifting property to limited company or transferring it at a lower value, it is chargeable to CGT.
 You might want to try and avail S162 Incorporation Relief which is available for shares or shares and cash.

 Video: Capital Gains Tax